Sorry we couldn’t find anything

 Galt & Taggart does NOT in any of its Publications take into account any particular recipient's investment objectives, special investment goals, financial situation, and specific needs and demands.
 Therefore, all Publications of the Galt & Taggart are, unless otherwise specifically stated, intended for informational and/or marketing purposes only and should not be construed as:

-• business, financial, investment, hedging, legal, regulatory, tax or accounting advice,
+• business, financial, investment, hedging, legal, regulatory, tax or accounting advice;

-• a recommendation or trading idea, or
+• a recommendation or trading idea; or

-• any other type of encouragement to act, invest or divest in a particular manner
+• any other type of encouragement to act, invest or divest in a particular manner (collectively "Recommendations").

 Galt & Taggart shall not be responsible for any loss arising from any investment based on a perceived Recommendation.